Main menu

 MODULE: PRODUCT QUALITY ASSURANCE

-1. This module describes the procedure whereby the manufacturer who satisfies the obligations of Section 2 ensures and declares that the equipment is in conformity with the type as described in the EC-
+1. This module describes the procedure whereby the manufacturer who satisfies the obligations of Section 2 ensures and declares that the equipment is in conformity with the type as described in the EC-type-examination certificate.
+The manufacturer or his authorized representative established within the Community shall affix the CE marking to each product and draw up a written declaration of conformity.
+The CE marking shall be accompanied by the identification number of the notified body responsible for surveillance as specified in Section 4.

 2. The manufacturer shall operate an approved quality system for the final inspection and testing of equipment as specified in Section 3 below and shall be subject to surveillance as specified in Section 4 below.